analog-nico/es-sequence/README.md

 Initialization should be called **once** during server startup.

 `client` must be a client instance of the [official Elasticsearch client library](https://github.com/elasticsearch/elasticsearch-js).
-It is used to set up sequences the first time they are requested through `get` and to retrieve new ids.
+It is used to set up sequences the first time they are requested and to retrieve new ids through `get`.

 `options` default to:
 ``` js